 Between 2005 and 2007, Falcon acquired 1,100 km2 of 3D seismic data and executed a six-well drilling programme on the Deep Makó Trough.
-Each of the six wells encountered thick sequences of hydrocarbon bearing rocks, and tests flowed hydrocarbons from each tested horizon.
+Each well encountered thick sequences of hydrocarbon bearing rocks, and tests flowed hydrocarbons from each tested horizon.
 Several wells flowed gas on test and one well, Magyarcsanád-1, tested light oil.
 The Makó-7 results demonstrated the presence of a very large column of hydrocarbons in the well-bore.